 Knowing what the focal length means, especially in relation to your camera, is very important when it comes to buying lenses.
-This post will leave you well informed with the correct information at to what the lenses do, which ones are right for you, how to use them creatively, and all the technical speak you’ll need.
+Read this post to find out what different lenses are used for, which ones are right for you, how to use them creatively, and all the technical speak you’ll need.

 Section 1 – What does it actually mean?